 Potential customers acknowledge they have a need for a product or service.

 Prospective buyers evaluate their options and where they plan to make their purchase.

 A selection is made and the purchase is completed.

 Businesses try to keep customers coming back for repeat/continuing purchases.

 Happy customers recommend the business to other potential buyers.
 Every business should want its customers to end up here.

 Step 1: Experience the Customer Journey for Yourself

 Have you ever bought something from your business?
 If not, it’s time to try out the systems you currently have in place.
-Go to your company’s website, sign up for your email campaign, visit a store that sells your product or schedule a phone call with a salesperson.
+Go to your company’s website, sign up for your email campaign, visit a store that sells your product, or schedule a phone call with a salesperson.
 Take note of the experience.
 What worked well?
 What could have gone better?
 If you notice any hiccups in the process, so will potential customers.

 Set goals before refining your customer journey so you can evaluate the success of the changes you implemented.
 Measure how many more customers made online and in-store purchases.
 How many of those were first-time buyers?
 Did shoppers spend more than typical?
-Are customers less likely to turn to competitors when they need to replace your product.
-Refining and testing your customer journey is a long-term process.
+Are customers less likely to turn to competitors when they need to replace your product?